BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Fearless
 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**

-- **Bloodoath** `PASSIVE` - Friendly Dunland models within 6" of the Oathmaker gain the Fearless special rule.
+- **Bloodoath** `PASSIVE`

+Friendly Dunland models within 6" of the Oathmaker gain the Fearless special rule.

-- **"We will die for Saruman"** `PASSIVE` - Whilst Saruman is alive on the battlefield, the Oathmaker and friendly Dunland models must re-roll To Wounds rolls of a natural 1 when making strikes.
+- **"We will die for Saruman"** `PASSIVE`

+Whilst Saruman is alive on the battlefield, the Oathmaker and friendly Dunland models must re-roll To Wounds rolls of a natural 1 when making strikes.

 </div>